Last Argument of Kings: Audiobook

 How long is the Last Argument of Kings audiobook?

-Can I listen to Last Argument of Kings free?
+Is the Last Argument of Kings audiobook free?

 Is Last Argument of Kings worth listening to at 1.5× speed?